Island Hopping in the Cyclades

 Days 4-6: Sifnos

-Travel from Paros by private yacht to Sifnos, whose three whitewashed villages sit like pearls along the crest of the island.
+Travel from Paros by high-speed SeaJet, the smoothest ferry in the Cyclades all the way to Sifnos, whose three whitewashed villages sit like pearls along the crest of the island.
 Olive groves, almond trees, oleander and fresh herbs flank the slopes of the central mountains, and every evening the sun sinks into the Aegean to reveal a panoply of stars in the clear night skies above.

 As serene as Sifnos is, it’s not actually the scenery that steals the show here, but rather the food.
 Nicholas Tselementes was born here.
 He wrote the first Greek cookbook in 1910 and Sifnos has been a mecca for Greek manna ever since.
 From traditional tavernas to celebrity-chef restaurants, eating out on Sifnos is always a delight.